 Canal Street will be used to enter the new-and-improved Broadmarsh Car Park and for access to homes and businesses along the street, including the new £60m City Hub.
 The section of the road from under the tram bridge to the connection with Castle Boulevard will be for cyclists and buses only.

-Greyfriar Gate will become two way, linking the southern and northern sections of the new inner ring road.
-Connecting traffic to Maid Marian Way and routes north, and Castle Boulevard and routes west.
+The flow of traffic on Greyfriar Gate will be reversed, diverting traffic from its previous route on Collin Street towards the new inner ring road.
+Connecting traffic from Maid Marian Way to routes west and south.
 These changes will steer buses towards the newly revamped Broadmarsh Bus Station and direct cars in the right direction out of or around the city.

 The design of Middle Hill is conscious of the changes to the wider area, with priority for pedestrians to be able to move around the new Broadmarsh area and into the new cinema at intu Broadmarsh.
 Students at the new City Hub will have easy access to what the new Broadmarsh area has to offer, linking neatly to the new pedestrianised Collin Street and transport options at the tram and new Bus Station.